Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 Subject to DASYesNo

-Recommended forRegular cash flow, RRSP contributionsTax flexibility, optimization
+Recommended forRegular cash flow, RRSP feesTax flexibility, optimization

 T1

 Federal income tax return for individuals and self-employed individuals.
-Must be filed by April 30 of each year (June 15 for self-employed individuals, but any balance due is still due on April 30).
-Includes all worldwide income of a Canadian resident: employment, business, investments, and capital gains.
+Must be filed by April 30 of each year (June 15 for LDs, but the balance owing remains due on April 30).
+Includes all worldwide income of a Canadian resident: employment, business, investments, capital gains.

 T2

-Federal corporate income tax return.
-All Canadian corporations (SPAs, CCPCs, and incorporated non-profit organizations) must file this return within 6 months of the end of their fiscal year.
-The tax balance is due 2 months after the end of the fiscal year (3 months for eligible CCPCs).
+Federal Corporation Income Tax Return.
+Any Canadian corporation (SPA, CCPC, NPO) must file it within 6 months of the end of its fiscal year.
+The balance of tax is due 2 months after the end of the fiscal year (3 months for qualifying CCPCs).
 Quebec equivalent: CO-17.

 In-depth article: What is a T2 tax return?
-Service: Corporate Tax.
+Department: Corporate Tax.

 T2125

-Statement of income from business or self-employment activities.
-An attachment to Form T1 that all self-employed individuals and sole proprietors must complete to report their business income and expenses.
-For federal and provincial purposes: a single Form T2125 is used for both Form T1 and Form TP1.
+Statement of the activities of a business or a liberal profession.
+Schedule to the T1 that all self-employed persons or sole proprietorships must complete to report their business income and expenses.
+Federal-provincial counterpart: only one T2125 is used for T1 and TP1.

 T3

-Tax information slip and return for income from a trust: investment income, capital gains, and dividends allocated to beneficiaries.
-Issued by the trustee no later than 90 days after the end of the trust’s fiscal year.
-Since 2024, the new expanded reporting rules have also applied to dormant trusts.
+Tax slip and return for income from a trust: investment income, capital gains, dividends allocated to beneficiaries.
+Issued by the trustee no later than 90 days after the end of the trust's fiscal year.
+As of 2024, the new expanded reporting rules also affect non-active trusts.

 T4

-A tax statement issued by an employer showing employment income and payroll deductions (income tax, RRQ, EI, QPIP) for a calendar year.
-Must be provided to the employee and submitted to the CRA by the last day of February at the latest.
-Required for filing Form T1.
-Quebec equivalent: RL-1.
+Tax slip issued by an employer showing employment income and source deductions (tax, QPP, EI, QPIP) for a calendar year.
+Must be given to the employee and sent to the CRA on or before the last day of February.
+Mandatory to file the T1.
+Quebec counterpart: RL-1.

 T4A

-A federal form used to report payments made to an individual who is not an employee: commissions paid to self-employed individuals, subcontracting fees exceeding $500, educational assistance payments from an RESP, and pension benefits.
+Federal slip that reports payments made to an individual who is not employed: commissions paid to self-employed individuals, subcontracting fees over $500, educational assistance payments from an RESP, pension benefits.
 Issued by the paying organization no later than February 28 following the calendar year.

 T5

 Tax slip for investment income: interest, dividends, royalties.
-Issued by financial institutions and companies that pay dividends to their shareholders.
+Issued by financial institutions and corporations that pay dividends to their shareholders.
 Minimum threshold: $50 in interest or dividends per year.
-Quebec equivalent: RL-3.
+Quebec counterpart: RL-3.

 T5013

-Federal income statement for a partnership.
-Form issued by a general partnership (SENC) or limited partnership (SEC) to each of its partners to report their share of income, expenses, deductions, and credits.
-Quebec equivalent: RL-15.
-Required when a partnership has six or more partners.
+Federal statement of partnership income.
+A slip issued by a PSC or LP to each of its partners to report their share of income, expenses, deductions and credits.
+Quebec counterpart: RL-15.
+Mandatory as soon as a partnership has 6 or more partners.

-A federal carbon tax is applied in provinces without an equivalent system.
-Businesses that use fossil fuels pay the tax, which is built into the price.
-Eligible small and medium-sized enterprises (SMEs) can receive a refund through a tax credit.
-Quebec operates its own cap-and-trade system (SPEDE).
+Federal carbon pricing applied in provinces without an equivalent system.
+Companies that use fossil fuels pay the charge embedded in the price.
+A refund exists for eligible SMEs via a tax credit.
+Quebec has its own cap-and-trade system (C&B).

 TOSI / Income Splitting

 Tax on Split Income.
-Federal rules in effect since 2018 that tax dividends or interest paid by a private company to a family member who does not actively and regularly contribute to the business at the highest marginal tax rate.
-Several exceptions apply: individuals aged 25 or older with a 10% ownership stake, retired business owners, and retired spouses.
+Federal rules in effect since 2018 that tax dividends or interest paid by a private corporation to a family member who does not actively and regularly contribute to the business at the highest marginal rate.
+Several exceptions apply: age 25+ with 10% investment, owner's pension, retired spouse.

-See also: Salary-Dividend Strategy, Family Trust.
-In-depth article: TOSI and Income Splitting for Families in Quebec.
+See also: Wage-Dividend Strategy, Family Trust.
+In-depth article: TOSI and family income splitting in Quebec.

-Good to Know - TOSI and Incorporated Contractors
+Good to know - TOSI and Entrepreneurs Incorporated

-If you pay dividends to your spouse or adult children through your company, check with your accountant to confirm that the TOSI exemptions apply.
-If no exemption applies, the dividend is taxed at the highest marginal rate (approximately 53% in Quebec)—which negates the intended tax benefit.
+If you pay dividends to your spouse or adult children through your company, check with your accountant that the TOSI exceptions apply.
+With no applicable exceptions, the dividend is taxed at the highest marginal rate (approximately 53% in Quebec) - which negates the tax advantage sought.

 TP-4

-Summary of employer withholdings and contributions in Quebec.
-The provincial counterpart to the federal T4 Summary: provides an overview of the DAS payments made to Revenu Québec during the year, including Quebec income tax, RRQ, RQAP, FSS, and CNESST.
+Summary of employer deductions and contributions in Quebec.
+Provincial counterpart to the federal T4 Summary: summarizes the SAR remittances made to Revenu Québec during the year, including Quebec tax, QPP, QPIP, HSF, and CNESST.

-Quebec Income Tax Return for individuals and self-employed individuals.
-The provincial counterpart to Form T1.
-Must be filed by April 30 (June 15 for self-employed individuals, but any balance due must be paid by April 30).
-Includes all of the taxpayer’s income and applies specific provincial credits (childcare expenses, child support, home care for seniors).
+Quebec income tax return for individuals and self-employed individuals.
+Provincial counterpart of T1.
+Must be filed by April 30 (June 15 for LDs, but balance due April 30).
+Includes all taxpayer income and applies specific provincial credits (child care expenses, child support, senior home care).

-Federal Goods and Services Tax (GST), set at 5%.
-Registration is mandatory for businesses whose taxable revenue exceeds $30,000 over four consecutive quarters.
-Voluntary registration below this threshold allows businesses to claim input tax credits on business expenses and is often recommended for B2B companies.
+Federal Goods and Services Tax, set at 5%.
+Registration required for businesses with taxable revenues in excess of $30,000 over 4 consecutive quarters.
+Voluntary enrollment below this threshold allows ITCs to be claimed on business expenses and is often recommended for B2B businesses.

 In-depth article: GST and QST registration.
-Service: Taxes.
+Department: Taxes and duties.

-The Quebec sales tax is set at 9.975% and is calculated on the price before GST.
-The mandatory registration threshold is $30,000, the same as for the GST.
-Registration for both taxes is done jointly with Revenu Québec, which administers the GST in Quebec through an agreement with the CRA.
-Both taxes appear together on invoices.
+Quebec sales tax, set at 9.975% and calculated on the price before GST.
+Same mandatory registration threshold of $30,000 as the GST.
+Registration is done in conjunction with the two taxes with Revenu Québec, which administers the GST in Quebec through an agreement with the CRA.
+The two taxes appear together on the invoices.

 Tax audit

-A detailed review of a tax return by the CRA or Revenu Québec, which may be random or targeted.
+A detailed review of a tax return by the CRA or Revenu Québec, which can be random or targeted.
 The taxpayer must provide the requested supporting documents (invoices, contracts, accounting records) generally within 30 days.
-This may result in a notice of reassessment or an objection.
-The process can take anywhere from a few weeks to several months.
+May lead to a notice of reassessment or objection.
+The duration varies from a few weeks to several months.

 Tax documents and calculator for preparing T2 and CO-17 returns in Quebec